There is a lot to consider when selling your home, but one of the first…

 Selling your house is one of the most important transactions you’re likely to make.
 As a result, it’s worth taking a little bit of preparatory time and effort into readying your property.
 You’ll want to maximise your final sale, ensuring that you sell your home in the shortest time span for the highest amount of money.
 Generally, the homes that fit this profile are those whose owners have put the right level of marketing effort into the sale.
 This preparatory work can require one or two weeks of your time as well as some careful planning and determination.

 You’ll also want to have a qualified real estate agent on your side as you prepare to sell your house.
 A licensed agent will have the specialist knowledge required to maximise your profits and sell your home quickly.
 You can get started with this by registering now at LocalAgentFinder.
-This comparison service is free of charge and allows you to receive no-obligation proposals from top agents in your area.
+This service is 100% free and allows you to compare real estate agents in your local area.
 With this information in hand, you can choose the individual who’s right for the job.

 The following steps will help you transform your old house into the dream house for a lucky buyer.

 Once you’ve made the decision to sell your property, it’s time to commit to this and say goodbye.
 One of the biggest mistakes that a home seller can make is refusing to detach emotionally from the property.
 Thinking of it as a product to sell rather than your home can help you make the right marketing decisions with the help of your agent.

 De-personalise the house.

 In order for your house to stand out on its own merits, you’ll need to remove yourself from it.
 Start doing away with clutter that marks it as your property by clearing away books, children’s toys, and family photos.
 This will help prepare the home for inspections, when buyers will want to be able to imagine themselves living in your home.
 With your family’s items cleared away, they can start thinking about how to best arrange their own personal items in the space.

 Clear away clutter.